virtualsecureplatform/TFHEpp/docs/CKKS.md

 seeded storage, not runtime key generation.
 It exposes DD tuning while avoiding the full pre-decomposed DD EvalMod key, which is tens of GB at lvl6.

-The DD EvalMod filesystem path changes only EvalMod relinearization.
-Product evaluation keys still use the existing seeded relin format unless a future product-DD path is added.
+For multiplication followed by bootstrapping, the full-DD filesystem path pairs the DD EvalMod bootstrap key directory with a seeded-DD product eval-key directory.
+Standard seeded product eval-key manifests and seeded-DD product eval-key manifests are intentionally incompatible so the wrong relin format is rejected before evaluation.

 ## Validation Commands